What Can We Learn from Ravenna? Judith Herrin

 In conversation with Jenny Lacey.

-This pre-recorded event will be available to watch for free from 16:00 on Monday 18 October on our YouTube channel.
+The recording will be available to watch here from 16:00 on Monday 18 October.

 Buy a copy of Judith Herrin’s Ravenna: Capital of Empire, Crucible of Europe from Waterstones, our bookselling partners.